ioggstream/python-course/sparql-101/12-enriching-data.md

 Exercise:

-- list the graphs in the dataset
+- list the graphs in the dataset; how many are there?
-- update the

 ```python
 import json
 # Create a people graph and add the entries
 d.graph(identifier="urn:People").parse(data=json.dumps(nodes_ld), format="application/ld+json")
 ```

+Exercise:

+- list the triples in the dataset;
+- list the triples in the `urn:People` graph;

 Load the countries vocabulary in a new graph.